-In line with the waste hierarchy framework, we want to work with you and your waste contractors to help increase recycling rates and tackle the 790,000 tonnes plus1 of AHP waste produced in the UK each year in the MSW stream.
-For the majority of local authorities, AHP waste represents 4 – 7%2 of kerbside waste, rising to as much as 10%2 in some authorities.
+In line with the waste hierarchy framework, we want to work with you and your waste contractors to help increase recycling rates and tackle the 850,000 tonnes plus of AHP waste produced in the UK each year in the MSW stream.
+For the majority of local authorities, AHP waste represents 4 – 7% of kerbside waste, rising to as much as 15% in some authorities.

-Our first 36,000 tonnes plant in West Bromwich is to be followed by others throughout the UK, enabling even more capacity and convenience.
-And, with competitive gate fees, AHP collections are destined to become an integral feature of successful kerbside recycling schemes in which participation is forecast to be high.
+Our development plant in West Bromwich will be followed by 5 commercially viable plants across the UK.
+With competitive gate fees, AHP collections are destined to become an integral feature of successful kerbside recycling schemes in which participation is forecast to be high.